Japan–United States relations: 21st century: Stronger alliance in the context of a rising China

 In February 2025, Prime Minister Shigeru Ishiba and President Donald Trump pledged to inaugurate a "new golden age" of relations in a meeting at the White House.
 The second presidency of Trump saw a deterioration of relations between Japan and the United States.
-Under Secretary of Defense for Policy Elbridge Colby pushed for Japan to increase its military spending to 3.5% of its GDP, which led Japan to cancel a meeting between U.S. Secretary of State Marco Rubio and U.S. Defense Secretary Pete Hegseth and Japanese Defense Minister Gen Nakatani and Foreign Minister Takeshi Iwaya in Washington, D.C.
+Under Secretary of Defense for Policy Elbridge Colby pushed for Japan to increase its military spending to 3.5% of its GDP, which led Japan to cancel a meeting between U.S. secretary of state Marco Rubio and U.S. Defense Secretary Pete Hegseth and Japanese Defense Minister Gen Nakatani and Foreign Minister Takeshi Iwaya in Washington, D.C.
 Trump also announced significant tariff rates against Japan, calling the country "spoiled".
-In response, Prime Minister Ishiba stated that Japan needs "to make more efforts to become less dependent on the US".
+In response, Ishiba stated that Japan needs "to make more efforts to become less dependent on the US".

 After the 2025 Japanese House of Councillors election, Ishiba announced his resignation.
-Sanae Takaichi became prime minister on 21 October, who Trump would meet with a few days later as part of his visit to Asia.
+Sanae Takaichi became prime minister on October 21, who Trump would meet with a few days later as part of his visit to Asia.
+During their meeting, the two leaders signed agreements on trade, minerals, nuclear technology and rare earths.
+Takaichi also expressed her intent to strengthen the US–Japan alliance.
+After their meeting, Takaichi gave Trump a putter formerly owned by former prime minister Shinzo Abe, a golf ball signed by Japanese professional golfer Hideki Matsuyama, and a gold-leaf golf ball.
+During their visit at the US Yokosuka Naval Base, aboard the USS George Washington (CVN-73), Takaichi vowed to bring the US–Japan alliance into a "golden age", amid a "severe security environment".
+According to Trump's press secretary, she also told Trump privately she would recommend him for the Nobel Peace Prize.

+During the 2025 China–Japan diplomatic crisis, Trump and high-ranking US government officials did not offer public support for Takaichi in relation to the spat, while lower-level officials including US ambassador to Japan George Edward Glass spoke out on her behalf.
+In December 2025, a U.S. State Department spokesperson officially criticized China for radar targeting Japanese aircraft.
+The same month, Japan and the U.S. undertook joint bomber drills involving an American B-52 and Japanese F-35s over the Sea of Japan.

+Over the course of 2026, the Japan Ministry of Foreign Affairs has petitioned the Trump administration several times to stop posting memes promoting ICE raids and the Iran war featuring intellectual property, including Mario, Pokémon, Wii Sports, and Naruto, which are franchises of Japanese origin.